McDonald Fellowships 2023 Fully Funded

 McDonald Fellowships are presently accepting applications.
 We will go through the details of this scholarship program, its benefits, and the application process step by step in this article.

-Early-career multiple sclerosis researchers from low- and middle-income countries can apply for the McDonald Fellowship to work in a research institution outside of their home country.
+Early-career multiple sclerosis researchers from low- and middle-income countries can apply for the McDonald Fellowships to work in a research institution outside of their home country.
 We anticipate that recipients will be able to use their newly acquired skills and networks to undertake MS research and/or patient care in low- and middle-income countries after receiving the grant.

 Interesting Facts About McDonald